The American Chemical Society

 In 2017 visionary members of the Midland Section began to conceptualize what their centennial observance would look like.
 They secured the right to host the 2019 ACS Central Regional Meeting (CERM) and began to build partnerships with groups that could support an exhibition that would both commemorate and interpret the contributions of Midland Section members.
 That effort ultimately built connections with multiple specialists in museum exhibition and educational programming, including the Midland Center for the Arts, the Herbert D. Doan Midland County History Center, the Museum Studies Program at Central Michigan University, and the Good Design Group.

-The result of the hard work of these groups is an exhibit that opened at the Doan Midland County History Center on May 11, 2019 and remain open through December 2019.
-Associated K-12 educational programming will be available in Fall and Winter of 2019.
-After December, 2019, the exhibit will move to other venues.
+The result of the hard work of these groups is an exhibit that opened at the Doan Midland County History Center on May 11, 2019 and remained open through December 2019.
+Associated educational programming was also available.
+The exhibit is now closed and plans are underway to move it to other venues.
 The location and hours of future host venues will be listed on this website.
 If you are interested in hosting “A Century of Science and Service,” please contact ACS exhibit committee head Gina Malczewski at firstname.lastname@example.org.